Victorians love their sport.

 - Promote the Fair Play Code via social media channels and on your website.

-- Download the Fair Play Code posters and supporting information to display at your venue (see Additional Resources section below).
+- Download the Fair Play Code posters and supporting information to display at your venue (links to the resources are available in the Supporting Resource section above).

 - Ensure your members know the Fair Play Code, and include it in your induction process for new members.